ShZil/network-utilities/Scanner/README.md

 ### 2023-06-04
 [16:02] Installing an AI-powered extension to hasten the process of writing docstrings.
 Name: "pyDocGenAI", for VSCode.

+[16:20] Some more buffling around with different extensions, I'm trying to find one that just works -- no server, no complex installation, no api keys etc.